Confined vs. extended Dirac surface states in topological crystalline insulator nanowires: General considerations: multiple Dirac points in a compact geometry

 \section{General considerations: multiple Dirac points in a compact geometry}

 The fate of AB oscillations and confinement vs. deconfinement of the Dirac surface states of TCIs can be understood by considering the basic building blocks of their low energy theory and how they are accommodated in a compact geometry.
-To demonstrate how compactification of multiple Dirac points is different from that of a single Dirac point positioned at a time reversal invariant momentum as in strong TI, we begin with a simplified low-energy model of a TCI in a cylindrical wire geometry under flux.
+To demonstrate how compactification of multiple Dirac points is different from that of a single Dirac point positioned at a time reversal invariant momentum (TRIM) as in strong TI, we begin with a simplified low-energy model of a TCI in a cylindrical wire geometry under flux.
 We first account for the behavior of the finite size quasi-one dimensional resolved energy bands of a single Dirac cone located around a generic point in the BZ as a function of flux.
 The only remaining crystal symmetry at this stage, unlike the case in ref. \citep{fang2019new}, is that we still assume that the surface respects the bulk symmetries despite being of cylindrical shape (an assumption we will relax later on).

 We therefore begin with a low-energy model of the form $H=\hbar v_{x}(k_{x}-k_{x0})\sigma_{x}+\hbar v_{z}(k_{z}-k_{z0})\sigma_{z}$.
 Here, $v_x,v_z$ are the Fermi velocities in $x$ and $z$ directions, $k_x,k_z$ are the surface momenta, $(k_{x0},k_{z0})$ is the location of the Dirac cone, and $\boldsymbol{\sigma}$ are a set of Pauli matrices.
 Assuming that the wire is perfectly cylindrical with a radius $R$, we perform a coordinate transformation\cite{zhang2010anomalous,de2019conditions} and take the wire to be along $z$ axis, with $x$ coordinate going around the wire.
-The magnetic flux enters the Hamiltonian as an Aharonov-Bohm phase, a shift to the angular momentum $l$, where $\Phi=\frac{\phi}{\phi_{0}}$ is the total flux quanta through the wire's cross section.
+The magnetic flux enters the Hamiltonian as an Aharonov-Bohm phase, a shift to the angular momentum $l$, where $\phi=\frac{\Phi}{\Phi_{0}}$ is the number of flux quanta through the wire's cross section, $\Phi=B\cdot A$ is the total magnetic flux through the wire for a magnetic field $B$ and a wire cross section $A$. ${\Phi_{0}=\frac{h}{e}}$ is the magnetic flux quantum.
 The spectrum of the transformed Hamiltonian is then given by

 where the quantum number $l$ takes values of the form $l=n+\frac{1}{2}$ with $n$ an integer, due to the anti-periodic boundary conditions.
 Writing the momentum shift $k_{x0}=\frac{\alpha}{a}$, with $a$ the lattice constant and $\alpha$ a number, we note that a gapless point will appear in the one dimensional spectrum, located at $k_{z}=k_{z0}$ (momentum along the wire) at flux values given by